-Dr. Kim N. B. Ninh is The Asia Foundation’s country representative in Myanmar.
-She was formerly The Asia Foundation’s country representative in Vietnam.
+Dr. Kim N. B. Ninh formerly served as The Asia Foundation’s country representative in Myanmar and in Vietnam.
 Her primary programming focus is governance, with special emphasis on decentralization, local governance, and conflict management.
 Her academic work includes international relations, security issues, and political culture.
 Ninh has experience in designing, evaluating, and managing programs at the country-specific level, as well as in multi-country efforts.
 Her area of expertise is East and Southeast Asia, particularly Vietnam.

 Prior to joining the Foundation, Ninh held research and teaching appointments at Australian National University, the East-West Center, and the University of California, Berkeley.
 She spent two years in Vietnam for her dissertation research and was previously a research associate at the Institute of Southeast Asian Studies in Singapore.